canac/portman/README.md

 Defaults to `[[3000, 3999]]` if omitted.

-### `reserved_ports`
+### `reserved`

-`reserved_ports` is an array of ports that are reserved and will not be allocated to any project.
-For example, if you want to allocate ports between 3000 and 3999, but port 3277 is used by a something on your machine, set `reserved_ports` to `[3277]` to prevent portman from allocating port 3277 to a project.
+`reserved` is an array of ports that are reserved and will not be allocated to any project.
+For example, if you want to allocate ports between 3000 and 3999, but port 3277 is used by a something on your machine, set `reserved` to `[3277]` to prevent portman from allocating port 3277 to a project.

 Defaults to `[]` if omitted.